Human body: Heart

 The heart is an organ located in the thoracic cavity between the lungs and slightly to the left.
-It is surrounded by the pericardium which holds it in place in the mediastinum and serves to protect it from blunt trauma, infection and help lubricate the movement of the heart via pericardial fluid.
+It is surrounded by the pericardium, which holds it in place in the mediastinum and serves to protect it from blunt trauma, infection and help lubricate the movement of the heart via pericardial fluid.
 The heart works by pumping blood around the body allowing oxygen, nutrients, waste, hormones and white blood cells to be transported.

-The heart is composed of two atrium and two ventricles.
-The primary purpose of the atrium is to allow uninterrupted venous blood flow to the heart during ventricular systole.
+The heart is composed of two atria and two ventricles.
+The primary purpose of the atria is to allow uninterrupted venous blood flow to the heart during ventricular systole.
 This allows enough blood to get into the ventricles during atrial systole.
-A lack of the atrium would cause a decrease in cardiac output of 75%.
+Consequently, the atria allows a cardiac output roughly 75% greater than would be possible without them.
 The purpose of the ventricles is to pump blood to the lungs through the right ventricle and to the rest of the body through the left ventricle.

-The heart has an electrical conduction system to control the contractions and relaxation of the muscle.
+The heart has an electrical conduction system to control the contraction and relaxation of the muscles.
 It starts in the sinoatrial node traveling through the atria causing them to pump blood into the ventricles.
-It then travels to the atrioventricular node which makes the signal slow down slightly allowing the ventricles to fill with blood before pumping it out and starting the cycle over again.
+It then travels to the atrioventricular node, which makes the signal slow down slightly allowing the ventricles to fill with blood before pumping it out and starting the cycle over again.

 Coronary artery disease is the leading cause of death worldwide, making up 16% of all deaths.
 It is caused by the buildup of plaque in the coronary arteries supplying the heart, eventually the arteries may become so narrow that not enough blood is able to reach the myocardium, a condition known as myocardial infarction or heart attack, this can cause heart failure or cardiac arrest and eventually death.
 Risk factors for coronary artery disease include obesity, smoking, high cholesterol, high blood pressure, lack of exercise and diabetes.
 Cancer can affect the heart, though it is exceedingly rare and has usually metastasized from another part of the body such as the lungs or breasts.
 This is because the heart cells quickly stop dividing and all growth occurs through size increase rather than cell division.